sidd14491/mySecondGithubRepoUsingTerraform/company.md

 Terraform interview question
 1) What is difference between for and for each
+    For is a expression
+    For each is a meta-argument
+    meta-argument can control Terraform behaviour when creating, destorying or replacing resources
-2) Where we can store tfstate file
+2) Where we can store tfstate file --> in public cloud bucket
 3) Component in terraform
 4) difference between var and locals
 5) How and where we can define multiple port in terraform